Awards & Accolades

 Dr. Babalola is an Associate Professor of Family Medicine and the Director of Medical Education & Rural Health at Morehouse School of Medicine in Atlanta.

-Dr. Babalola has led many innovative efforts, including the Family Medicine Sub-Internship Selective Curriculum both structurally and educationally for the fourth-year medical students to promote primary care.
-She volunteers in the free student run clinic where she supervises and teaches students as they provide medical care for underserved and uninsured populations.
-In 2011, she was appointed the Clerkship Director for her continued commitment to medical education and contribution to excellence.
+She has led many innovative efforts, including the Family Medicine Sub-Internship Selective Curriculum both structurally and educationally for the fourth-year medical students to promote primary care.
+She volunteers in the free student run clinic and continues to develop new curricula and initiatives for medical students.

 Dr. Babalola embodies the true definition of an effective educator in Family Medicine.
 She is an emerging leader and we look forward to supporting her in her pursuit of being a lifelong educator.